lmarburger/lmarburger.github.com/resume.md

 the sweet nectar that is Ruby.

 #### Web Developer, Elexio <small>Elizabethtown, PA 2002-2007</small>  {: #elexio }
-Hired as a salesman for an in-house developed CMS written in ASP, I fell into the role of the sole customer support representative in lieu of being fired after I failed to make a single sale.
-After about two years helping customers use one of the worst products on the market, I slowly made the transition to full time developer after I mastered Regular Expressions and built a wildly successful web crawler to pluck email addresses from church directories.
-I helped build a less awful version of their CMS using C# and ASP.NET 1.1 and wrote many lines of JavaScript in an attempt to construct a cross-browser WYSIWYG content editor that I was never able to complete.
+Hired as a salesman for an in-house developed CMS written in ASP 3.0, I fell into the role of the sole customer support representative in lieu of being fired after my paperweight and I tied in number of sales.
+I single-handedly helped people use one of the worst products on the market both directly and by writing a vast library of knowledge base articles.
+I slowly made the transition to full time developer after mastering Regular Expressions to build a wildly successful web crawler to pluck email addresses from church directories.
+I helped build a less awful version of their CMS using C# and ASP.NET 1.1 and discovered my true love of coding by writing JavaScript to construct a cross-browser WYSIWYG content editor.
+Thankfully Firefox and Safari added support for [contentEditable] and obviated the need.

 ### Education